-Accounting with Computers/Diploma
+Accounting - Diploma

-The Accounting with Computers/Diploma Program is designed to provide students with the skills and knowledge necessary to enter the field of bookkeeping and accounting in an entry-level position.
+The Accounting Diploma program is designed to provide students with the skills and knowledge necessary to enter the field of bookkeeping and accounting in an entry-level position.
 The program is very technically focused to provide the student with essential job-related accounting and computer skills.
 The program may be completed in two semesters by following the suggested curriculum, or it may be spread over three or more semesters to meet the scheduling needs of the students.

-Upon satisfactory completion of the prescribed curriculum with an average grade point of 2.00 (C), the student is awarded a diploma.
-This recognition is granted to a person who has completed at least thirty-one (31) semester hours of credit.
+Upon successful completion of the Accounting curriculum with a grade point average of 2.00 (C) or higher, the student is awarded a Diploma.
+This recognition is granted to a person who has completed at least thirty (30) semester hours of credit.